cleifwork/GCONNECT/docs/readme.txt

                3.2.2.3  (PC) Put the URL inside this text file => %USERPROFILE%\Desktop\GCONNECT\put_md_url_here.txt 3.2.7  Tap on the import button (≡+) then enable the macro
         3.2.8  (GCONNECT APP) Click EXTRUP + SYNC

+4. ** PERFORM TESTING
+   4.1  Send a GCash amount (ex: 5.00 pesos) to the Server Phone's GCash number
+        4.1.1  Sender should be able to receive WiFi Voucher automatically
 ------------------------------------------------------------------

 *** IDEAL VOUCHER PRINTING PREFERENCE ***